Abbey Wood: The Co-op Estate

 Between 1955 and 1959, the London County Council built the Abbey Estate starting with one road south of the railway and later extending on the northern side on former Royal Arsenal marshland.
 Predominantly conventional brick houses with gardens, at first there were no shops or pubs, later equipped with a few shops and pubs together with schools and open spaces were added.
 Transport was non-existent at first until one bus, the route 180 was added after the building of Eynsham bridge.
 The estate was first used to rehouse people from Dockhead and Peckham then London's East End.
 The main through-road is Eynsham Drive.

 Thamesmead

 In the mid-1960s, the Greater London Council (GLC) began building the first phase of Thamesmead on more ex-Royal Arsenal land, north-east of Abbey Wood station.
-When it was initially developed, Thamesmead was envisioned as a revolutionary 'city within a city' of 60,000 people, providing much needed affordable homes with suitable amenities, surrounded by a lake and landscaped parkland exploiting it's riverside position.
+When it was initially developed, Thamesmead was envisioned as a revolutionary 'city within a city' of 60,000 people, providing much needed affordable homes with suitable amenities, surrounded by a lake and landscaped parkland exploiting its riverside position.
 It was designed in keeping with the emerging 'Brutalist' aesthetic.
-Despite being the culmination of the GLC’s housing works, ultimately only stages 1 and 2 were completed, and the master plan was only partially realised.
+Despite being the culmination of the GLC's housing works, ultimately only stages 1 and 2 were completed, and the master plan was only partially realised.